Diabetes Questions for the Provider

 What foods increase blood sugar the most?

-What are the best evening snacks?
+What are good evening snacks?

 What is the best rescue food for low blood sugar?